Boating Safety Classes and Courses

 Online Personal Water Craft Course

 To take the free DBW Personal Watercraft Safety Course online, click here.
+(Not approved for CA Boater Card)

 Wave Runners, Jet Skis, Sea Doos, Tigersharks---personal watercraft or PWCs, go by many names, and they all mean fun.
 They are found at most waterways these days.
 In 2015, there were nearly 100,000 PWCs registered in California!
 Personal watercraft are fast, powerful, and fairly easy to operate, but they are also involved in many boating accidents and injuries.
 With their ever-increasing popularity it is important for all PWC users to know how to operate them safely and with courtesy at all times.